kalepusai77/github-chapter-2-sandbox/README.md

-this is to understand how to git pull!
+this is to understand how to git pull! is pretty easy.